Climate Resiliency Workgroup

 In March 2023, the Climate Resiliency Workgroup's Management Strategy and Logic and Action Plan were updated as a part of the Strategy Review System (SRS) process.
 This strategy and logic and action plan currently serve as the guide for climate related planning, research and programmatic efforts for the Chesapeake Bay Program Partnership.

-Fill out this form to subscribe to the Chesapeake Resiliency Workgroup's distribution list to receive information about workgroup meetings, funding and job opportunities, and workgroup and partner climate-related efforts underway in the Chesapeake Bay watershed.
+To subscribe to the Chesapeake Resiliency Workgroup's distribution list and receive information about workgroup meetings, funding and job opportunities, and workgroup and partner climate-related efforts underway in the Chesapeake Bay watershed, contact Julia Fucci (julia.fucci@noaa.gov).
+Please include your name, affiliation, and area of interest if you have any.

 Review past issues of the Climate Resiliency Newsletter.